 Now that you know investing is easier than you might have previously thought, why not make the most of your savings by investing them into a Stocks and Shares ISA?
-Your personal ISA allowance renews every tax year, so don’t forget to make the most of it in 2019-2020.
+Your personal ISA allowance renews every tax year, so don’t forget to make the most of it each tax year.
 By investing small sums regularly, and diversifying your investments, you can kick-start your investment journey and plan for your future.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.